skymandr/canStream/README.md

 The reason the _sounddemo_ works is that raw sound is digitally represented as stream of bytes, which maps directly to the waveform of the sound.
-The same goes for uncompressed sound formats, such as _wav_.
+The same goes for all uncompressed sound formats, such as _wav_.
 In fact, lets try that next!
-Under the _data_ folder, you can find a file called _CANon.wav_.
+Under the _data_ folder, you can find a file called _CANon.pcm_.
 Let's try piping its contents just like we piped this README before.
 With the _downstream_ active and piping to _aplay_ as before, try

-  $ cat data/CANon.wav | ./upstream
+  $ cat data/CANon.pcm | ./upstream

 If your ear is more attuned to classical music than to electronic, you will likely prefer what you should now be hearing!